-We will have three classroom debates this year.
+We might have three classroom debates this year.

-This image shows former Secretary of State Hillary Clinton and then entrepreneur Donald Trump during the 2016 Presidential Campaign.
+This image shows then President Donald Trump and then former Vice President Joe Biden during the 2020 Presidential Campaign.
 This image is courtesy of bbc.com.

 Our debate topics will be: Immigration....